How to handle employees with bad attitudes

 Make sure negativity is not creeping out of the business

-Decreased productivity
+Decreased performance and productivity

-One of the most common results of having staff with a negative attitude is a decrease in productivity.
+One of the most common results of having staff with a negative attitude is a decrease in performance and productivity.
 A negative attitude can be looked at the opposite of employee engagement, and when employees have a positive emotional investment in their company, productivity goes up.

 onboarding.

 When employees are effectively inducted into the company culture, have set goals and a clear idea of their role they are more likely to feel welcomed and happy from the very beginning.
-Use Breathe’s Induction Process Guide to ensure your new starters get off on the right foot.

 Causes of negative attitude

 Any good gardener will tell you that you need to deal with the roots if you want to stop a weed from growing.
+In the workplace, this means identifying the root cause of negative employee attitudes to effectively address and resolve the issue.

-A negative attitude can manifest in many different ways, from being uncooperative, tardiness, constant complaining, rudeness to customers or other members of staff to general moaning and unhappiness.
-But before trying to cure the symptom you need to find the cause.
+A negative attitude can manifest in many different ways, from being uncooperative, tardiness, poor behaviour, constant complaining, rudeness to customers or other members of staff to general moaning and unhappiness.

 Identifying what's causing negative behaviour

 Be understanding not accusatory, and understand that it may be a difficult subject for the person to bring up.
-Give assurances that you want what it best for them and the business.
-From there you can begin to formulate a plan to help them get back on track.
+Give assurances that you want what is best for them and the business.

 How to handle employees with bad attitudes

-When approaching a staff member to discuss their attitude be sure that it’s in a one-to-one setting.
 Calling them out in front of other staff members is unlikely to do you any favours.

 Tips for discussing the issue: